Calcium is an important nutrition needed for our bones and teeth. It's actually a mineral that's required for normal

 3. Weak and Brittle Nails

 Like bones, nails also need calcium deposits to remain healthy.
 If your nails are weak and brittle, deficiency of calcium might be a reason along with deficiency of biotin.
 The same can be said for hair too.
-If you’re noticing your hair has become lack-luster
+If you’re noticing your hair has become lack-luster, check your calcium intake.

 Calcium deficiency can cause a variety of problems in the nervous system, one of them being occurrence of seizures.
 Headaches that occur as a result of increased pressure within the head may also occur due to calcium deficiency.
 Several studies have linked the interplay of magnesium and calcium in determining whether one suffers migraines or not.

 Tetany involves overly stimulated neuromuscular activity.
-These overly stimulated nerves cause involuntary muscle cramps and contractions, most often in the hands and feet.
+These overstimulated nerves cause involuntary muscle cramps and contractions, most often in the hands and feet.
 But these spasms can extend throughout the body, and even into the larynx, causing breathing problems.

 Severe episodes can result in vomiting, convulsions, and serious pain, as well as seizures and heart dysfunction.
 Tetany can be the result of an electrolyte imbalance.
 Most often, it’s a dramatically low calcium level, known as hypocalcemia.

 Dealing with Calcium Deficiency

 2. Pulses: Pulses like soya beans, kidney beans, chickpeas, baked beans, broad beans, lentils, peas and calcium-set tofu (soya bean curd) provide a good source of calcium.
 Other fruit and vegetable sources include parsnips, turnips, lemons, oranges and olives.
 A good additional source is calcium-enriched soya milk.